 The learning loss caused by the COVID-19 pandemic has been a global disaster.
 During the 2020-2021 school year, passing math rates declined by 14.2 percent on average overall, but the decline was 10.1 percent smaller for districts who were doing more in-person instruction.
-Low-income students faced the highest number of weeks of remote learning, which led to higher learning loss overall and expanded the education gap between wealthy and low-income students.
-New York has refused to release the results of tests administered to determine the extent of learning loss across the state likely because they show evidence of significant learning loss due to prolonged school shutdowns.
-Based on a study conducted by Brown University Economics Professor Emily Oster, it is likely New York students have experienced extreme learning loss since students in states such as Virginia with similarly extended school closures have seen standardized test scores drop significantly.
+Low-income students faced the highest number of weeks of remote learning, which led to higher learning loss overall, expanding the education gap between wealthy and low-income students.
+California has refused to release the results of tests administered to determine the extent of learning loss across the state, likely because they show evidence of significant learning loss due to prolonged school shutdowns.
+Based on a study conducted by Economics Professor Emily Oster at Brown, it is likely California students have experienced extreme learning loss since students in states such as Virginia with similarly extended school closures have seen standardized test scores drop significantly.

-As has been previously noted in letters from Congress questioning the use of funds letters to which you have yet to provide a sufficient response-instead of using ESSER funds to address learning loss, New York spent ESSER funds to further core tenets of CRT.
-New York used part of the \$9 billion it received to provide staff development on "culturally responsive sustaining instruction," "privilege," and to recognize "equity warriors."
-Implementing CRT did not help address COVID-related school closures and learning loss; instead Democrat states have used taxpayer funds to further the liberal agenda, not help kids.
-Students like those in New York who missed so many days of in-person school need to be taught basic reading and math skills.
+Instead of using ESSER funds to address learning loss, California has spent its \$15.1 billion in ESSER funds, at least in part, to further core tenets of CRT.
+California used ESSER funds for training in "environmental literacy," "ethnic studies," and "LGBTQ+ cultural competency."
+Implementing CRT does not help address COVID-related school closures and learning loss.
+Students like those in California who missed so many days of in-person school need to be taught basic reading and math skills.
 Instead, Democrat states have used taxpayer funds to further the liberal agenda rather than to help children meet fundamental academic milestones.